Email addresses are available at Contact Us for many areas of the convention.

 The Cosplay Contest is a costume competition and showcase – come in your finest cosplay for applause and prizes.
 Our Guests of Honor frequently serve as judges.

 Penguicon chooses a charity each year, and accepts donations during the convention.
 We have made a difference with a number of organizations.
+There will not be a charity selected for 2021.

 As Penguicon is tailored for adults, while we do not exclude children, we also do not have childcare available at Penguicon.
 You are responsible for your children, and please keep in mind that other adults will not manage your child.